• Skip to primary navigation

 Best Ever Oh Henry Bars Recipe

 Oh Henry bars are kind of like a granola bar covered with melted Reese's peanut butter cups.
-They are full of hearty oatmeal goodness with a rich topping of chocolate and peanut butter ganache.
-Easy recipe - kids can make with supervision.
+Easy recipe - kids can make them with supervision.
+Gluten free - and be sure to read the tips section for suggestions for peanut butter substitutes.

 Jump to Recipe Pin Recipe